 Penn State's Employee Assistance Program (EAP) is available for Penn State employees if they have a problem with substance abuse or if someone they know may have a problem.
-If you suspect that you or someone close to you may have a problem with alcohol or other drugs . . . stop hurting and start healing.
+If you suspect that you or someone close to you may have a problem with alcohol or other drugs... stop hurting and start healing.
+For more information about the University's drug and alcohol prevention efforts, please see the "Health Promotion and Wellness, University Health Services" and "Crime Prevention and Safety Awareness Programs" sections of this Annual Security Report.

-- Penn State faculty and staff can reach the EAP 24 hours a day, 7 days a week, by calling 866-799-2728. - Any employee or supervisor with additional questions related to alcohol and other drug problems may contact Employee Relations at 814-865-1412.
+- Penn State faculty and staff can reach the EAP, Health Advocate, 24 hours a day, 7 days a week, by calling 866-799-2728. - Any employee or supervisor with additional questions related to alcohol and other drug problems may contact Employee Relations at 814-865-1412.